Coaching Youth Sports

 - Submission of a background check once every two years.

-- Completion of the online Heads Up Concussion Training once every three years (see below for additional information).
+- Completion of the online Heads Up Concussion Training once every three years (must provide certificate with completion date).

 - "Heads Up: Concussion in Youth Sports" flyer